 Lyon

 For everyone interested in urban public transportation, Lyon is surely one of the multifaceted and most interesting travel destinations in France.
 At the confluence of the rivers Rhône and Saône there are more than half a dozen different modes of public transportation: Suburban railways, buses, three rubber-tyred metro-lines of which one is operated fully automatic without any drivers, a rack-railway extended as a conventional adhesion railway and labelled as Metro as well, two funiculars, the biggest trolleybus-network in France – and since 2000 a new tramway system.
-Currently, there are three lines.
+Currently, there are five lines labelled T1-T5 and the express tramway "Rhônexpress" to Saint Exupéry airport.
 The most important function of Line T1 is the connection of a large university campus; it acts also as a link between the two main railway stations, Perrache and Part-Dieu.
 Line T2 has a quite long interurban stretch at the eastern end, as well as line T3, which was developed out of an ancient railway line.
-The future line T4 will be a more urban link like existing T1.
+Lines T4 and T5 are mainly feeders to the metro.
+Finally, the Rhônexpress service uses the route of T3 and an adjacent section to the airport.
+It serves only four stations, Part-Dieu, La Soie, Meyzieu Z.I. and Aéroport Saint Exupéry.
+At the common stretch with tramline T3 there are some passing loops.
+But there are already the next projects: In September 2012, the tram-train de L'Ouest lyonnais started operation in the western parts of the city, it will be extended in the following years.

 Lines